D0 You Believe That You Can Achieve ?

 Possessing Strong Self-Confidence

 As previously stated, developing self-confidence comes from knowing where one’s strengths lie, as well as knowing what weakness one must improve upon.
-Strong self-confidence can be developed by practicing self-praise whenever one achieves success, as well as by meeting one’s shortcomings with a positive attitude and an open-mind.
+Strong self-confidence can be developed by practicing self-praise whenever a person achieves success.
+In addition, by also meeting an individual’s shortcomings with a positive attitude and an open-mind.
 Beating oneself up does not build self-confidence, but rather destroys it.
 Instead, one should find success in his/her ability to identify weaknesses and transform that into motivation to improve.

 Self-efficacy is the belief in one’s own ability to establish and achieve goals.
 This works with one’s abilities to exercise accurate self-perception, pinpoint strengths, and exercise self-confidence.
-One cannot achieve his/her goals without being aware of the strengths they require to be met, the weaknesses that will cause obstacles in meeting them, and the self-confidence required to efficiently meet these goals.
+A person cannot achieve their goals without being aware of the strengths he/she require to be met, the weaknesses that will cause obstacles in meeting them, and the self-confidence required to efficiently meet these goals.

 How is Self-Awareness Taught